Summer holidays: Are they too long?

 July 22, 2019

 School’s out for summer!
-But with six weeks of free time before the new term, nearly two thirds of parents said they think the school holidays should be shorter.
+But with six weeks of free time before the new term, nearly two-thirds of parents said they think the school holidays should be shorter.
 Find out why here…

 We surveyed 2,000 parents to find out how they feel about the summer holidays.
 The results were clear: 61% think they should be shorter.

 So what are the reasons?
-71% of parents think their child’s academic ability drops over the summer holidays and four in ten (40%) believe children forget what they learnt during the school year.
+71% of parents think that their child’s academic ability drops over the summer holidays and four in ten (40%) believe children forget what they learnt during the school year.
 Don’t worry – help is at hand!
 We’ve put together a jam-packed programme of free events and activities this summer to help children keep learning.
 Get involved today!

 As well as the worry of keeping children engaged with learning, half (50%) of parents said they struggle to get time off over the summer holidays and 46% said childcare for this extended period of time is challenging.
 Finances are also strained as over a third (35%) struggle to find and pay for childcare, and 39% find it hard to pay for family holidays as they are so expensive.